17 Sales Management Skills Every Manager Must Master

 Sales and marketing are closely related.
 Effective sales managers have a good understanding of marketing, including the role of the team, its goals, and the fundamentals of the field.
 This practice will help you more seamlessly collaborate.

-Truly stellar sales managers understand the ways sales and marketing teams work together to lay the foundations for fruitful cooperation.
+Truly stellar sales managers understand how sales and marketing teams work together to lay the foundations for fruitful cooperation.
 Specifically, they maintain good relationships with other marketing managers and foster close ties between the two departments.

 How to develop a positive relationship with marketing

-If you find it challenging to cooperate with your marketing team, you might discover that it boils down to your understanding of the field and your team.
+If you find cooperating with your marketing team challenging, you might discover that it boils down to your understanding of the field and your team.
 To drive real value, you should understand the role marketing plays and the ways your departments can cooperate.

 12. Gradually tweak sales strategies.

 Countless factors can have an impact on your sales strategy.
-Since the best sales managers understand this concept, they’re able to predict these changes and adjust their sales strategies without disrupting them too much.
+Since the best sales managers understand this concept, they can predict these changes and adjust their sales strategies without disrupting them too much.

 In this sense, a sales manager is like the captain of a ship.
-To keep the ship moving forward, he or she should understand ways to swiftly respond to myriad changes.
+To keep the ship moving forward, he or she should understand ways to respond to myriad changes swiftly.
 Managers should also figure out how to keep the teams focused without making any dramatic changes.

 How to tweak your sales strategy

 It’s imperative that you understand the wider context of your sales strategy.
-This tactic will help you identify any potential risks and create contingency plans that will keep your sales strategy functional and effective.
+This tactic will help you identify potential risks and create contingency plans to keep your sales strategy functional and effective.

 13. Maintain knowledge about your business.

 Sales managers aren’t just masters of their fields.
-They also understand the industry they work in and the product or services they offer.
+They also understand their industry and the products or services they offer.
 These professionals work tirelessly to understand their businesses and become true service advocates.

 Due to this sophisticated understanding, sales managers can engage in high-level conversations and provide their teams with accurate information.
-This tactic can elevate the sales profile in your organization and help you achieve success.
+This tactic can elevate your organization’s sales profile and help you succeed.

 How to develop knowledge about your business

 When it comes to research and learning, sales professionals have to put in a lot of work.
-You should try to make the most of your relationships with product teams, in order to take full advantage of opportunities to learn from others.
+You should try to make the most of your relationships with product teams to take full advantage of opportunities to learn from others.

 14. Listen to the team, and act on feedback.